Code Copied

 5 Ways To Add Electrolytes To Water

-If you have ever felt over exhausted after a run outside or noticed a decrease in your ability to recover well from exercise, there is a good chance that you might actually be experiencing signs of dehydration.
-Dehydration occurs when your body is losing more water than you are taking in, leaving you with uncomfortable symptoms including dizziness, a lack of focus, and muscle cramps.
-The body is made of 60% water, much of which is depleted daily through sweat and fluid loss.
-Many people forget to replenish this vital fluid during their daily schedule leading to prolonged discomfort and potentially dangerous health conditions.
-Read more to discover the best natural ingredients you can add to water to stay hydrated throughout the day.
+Dehydration occurs when your body loses more water than you’ve taken in, leaving you with uncomfortable symptoms including dizziness, fatigue, lack of focus, and muscle cramps.
+The body is made of up to 60% water, much of which is depleted through sweat and fluid loss.
+Many people forget to replenish fluid levels frequently enough, causing prolonged discomfort and potentially dangerous health conditions.

-5 Ways to Add Electrolytes to Your Water
+5 Ways to Have Water with Electrolytes

 Sea Salt